aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Carmina.md

 - 9:
     - All player party members whose `hp` is above 0 and do not have the [Sturdy](../../Actors%20states/BattleCondition/Sturdy.md) condition has the folllowing happen on them:
         - animstate set to 14 (`Sleep`)
         - [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called to inflict the [Sleep](../../Actors%20states/BattleCondition/Sleep.md) condition on the player party member with effect for 2 main turns (effectively 1 main turn since the current main turns ends soon after).
-NOTE: This means that `sleepres` is bypassed
+NOTE: This means that the `sleepres` check is off by one, check the method's documentation for details
     - `Ping` sound plays
     - `Sleep` sound plays
     - `impactsmoke` particles plays at `partymiddle`